codedance/jquery.AreYouSure/README.md

 trip for such a simple feature :-)

+###Future
+The aim is to keep *Are-you-sure* simple and light.
+One possible feature extension though is to add event support so you can intercept the dirty state change in your own code.
+If you think this is a good idea, please voice your thoughts in the issue.

 ###Release History

 **2012-10-24** - Initial public release.

 **2012-10-26** - Use dashes in class names rather than camel case.